raketa-best/raketa-market-web/README.md

 Intelligent Strategies for Any Market Conditions: 🌐 AI takes into account current market trends and analyzes data from thousands of other portfolios, providing strategies that optimize profitability considering your risk level.

+## Functionality of the application implemented at the moment

 #### Login page and internationalization interface (i18n):
 ![alt text](screenshots/login_i18n.png "login_i18n")